unjs/nitro/docs/deploy/providers/aws.md

     // Resolve nitro server and public assets const nitro = new NitroAsset(this, "NitroAsset", {
       path: "<path-to-your-nitro-app-project>",
+      // Uncomment this option if you are creating a CDK app inside a nitro project.
+      // exclude: ["nitro-lambda-edge"],

-      // uncomment this code to building nitro app in CDK app
+      // Uncomment this option if you want to build nitro app from CDK app.
       // bundling: {
       //   workingDirectory: "<path-to-your-nitro-app-project>",
       //   image: DockerImage.fromRegistry('node:lts'),